AutoCAD Classes & Certifications Chicago

 The time it takes to learn AutoCAD depends on your current experience level, skill set, and what type of CAD training you need to meet your goals, budget, and schedule.
 For example, if you are a student planning a career as a Drafter or Designer, you might need to master some design or drawing fundamentals before you enroll in an AutoCAD course.
 Many beginner-level AutoCAD classes start with the basics before participants level up to more complex commands and tools.

-However, if you plan to be an Architect, Mechanical Engineer, or Civil Designer, you must learn a substantial amount of related knowledge, skills, and regulations.
+However, if you plan to be an Architect, Mechanical Engineer, or Civil Designer, you must master a substantial amount of related knowledge, skills, and regulations.
 Say you want to become a Building Information Modeling (BIM) Manager.
 The career track for senior roles at this level can begin with a position as a BIM Technician, then progress through other roles to the management level.
 Learning AutoCAD, Navisworks, and Revit, among other tools, may come through varying sources, like courses that include all of them together.

 If your career goal requires an AutoCAD certification, like the Autodesk Certified Professional in AutoCAD for Design and Drafting, you may take a different tack.
 Most candidates for these credentials have hundreds of hours of on-the-job AutoCAD experience, so their initial approach to learning the software may differ from that of an entry-level Drafter or Designer.
 To pass the certification exam, ACP candidates must demonstrate skills like drawing management, design annotation, and collaboration, to name a few.